-Florida Statutes, Section 200.065, requires that at the conclusion of the first public hearing on the proposed tax rate and budget, the City Commission proceed in the following specific manner:
+Florida Statutes, Section 200.065, requires that at the conclusion of the second public hearing on the proposed tax rate and budget, the City Commission proceed in the following specific manner:

-1. Adopt a tentative ad valorem millage rate for FY 2018/19 general operating purposes.
-This is accomplished by adopting a Resolution which includes the percentage increase or decrease over the "rolled-back" rate; the required Debt Service millage rate; and, the date, time, and place of the second public hearing
+1. Adopt a final ad valorem millage rate for FY 2018/19 general operating purposes.
+This is accomplished by adopting a Resolution which includes the percentage increase or decrease over the "rolled-back" rate; the required Debt Service millage rate.